hongtaowu67/container_imagine/README.md

 If you have any questions or find any bugs, please let me know: <hwu67@jhu.edu>

+The following image summarize our method.
 Click the image to watch the video:
 [![introductory video](doc/thumbnail0.png)](https://youtu.be/n6dGRaLTv88)